Game Plan For The Week - Cramer's Mad Money (11/17/17)

 Tuesday

-Lowe's (NYSE:LOW): It's a good stock but Cramer thinks it's not worth buying going into the earnings as it hasn't been performing as good as Home Depot (NYSE:HD).
+Lowe's (NYSE:LOW): It's a good stock but Cramer thinks it's not worth buying going into the earnings as it hasn't been performing as well as Home Depot (NYSE:HD).

 Salesforce (NYSE:CRM): They have been a consistent performer.
 "Each time I'm blown away by all the new clients and all the business they're doing around the world.
 I think Salesforce goes higher, as CEO Marc Benioff just keeps winning contract after contract, but please don't buy the first tick of the trade if it's up," said Cramer.

 Hewlett Packard Enterprise (NYSE:HPE): "I'm as negative on it as I am positive about HP.
-That's the one that's got the PC and the printers, and it continually blown away the numbers," said Cramer.
+That's the one that's got the PC and the printers, and it's continually blown away the numbers," said Cramer.
 It has a lot of competition.

 GameStop (NYSE:GME): The decline of brick and mortar will affect their earnings.

-Cramer was bullish on earnings of Dollar Tree (NASDAQ:DLTR) and Analog Devices (NASDAQ:ADI).
+Cramer was bullish on the earnings of Dollar Tree (NASDAQ:DLTR) and Analog Devices (NASDAQ:ADI).
 However, he took a pass on Medtronic (NYSE:MDT) and Burlington Stores (NYSE:BURL).

 Wednesday